jakemason/ouroboros.nvim/README.md

 ## Usage

-Bind the command `:Ouroboros` as needed, or bind it as desired:
+Invoke the command `:Ouroboros` as needed, or bind it as desired:

 ```viml
 " Example binding